stripe/stripe-terminal-react-native/docs/set-up-your-sdk.md

     }
 ```

-Next ensure that jetifier is ignoring the `mochi` lib by adding the following to `android/gradle.properties`:
+Next ensure that jetifier is ignoring the `moshi` lib by adding the following to `android/gradle.properties`:

 ```
 android.jetifier.ignorelist=moshi-1.13.0.jar